moory12/udacity_project/README.md

 	- PostgreSQL
 	- Psycopg2 library

-in order to run the code first you need to run vagrant and make sure you have the database file and the test.py file in the vagrant then write in the commend python test.py to run the file.
+##Set up instructions
+	first you need to install virtualBox then you need to install Vagrant. aftre that you need to run the virtualBox by typing Vagrant up then type Vagrant ssh to run the vagrant now in order to run test.py you need to move the file to the vagrant folder along with the database file
+	and finally just type python test.py